 Case — Soft, protective case for carrying the Core unit.
 Rubberized bottom to protect it when placed on the ground.
 Can hold entire system with all components attached.

 Setting Up the PolarPro Summit

 With the thread plate attached, the next step is adding the circular polarizer to the Core.
-On the inside of the Core unit, you’ll see a slot with a small lip at the bottom left.
-Simply insert the polarizer behind this lip, pull out the brass tab at the top-right, then push the filter down into the slot.
+Inside the Core unit is a slot with a small lip at the bottom left.
+Insert the polarizer behind this lip, pull out the brass tab at the top-right, then push the filter down.
 Release the brass tab, and the polarizer should now be locked in place.
-(Note: you can use Summit without the circular polarizer).
+(Note: you may also use Summit without the circular polarizer).

 Summit is now ready to use with whichever neutral density filters you intend to use.

-The basic functionality of PolarPro Summit is similar to other neutral density filter systems, but also includes a number of unique features that enhance the user experience.
+The basic functionality of PolarPro Summit is similar to other neutral density filter systems, but with a few unique details.